-\paragraph{Gate-weighted variational objective and staged training} At stage $i$, Bio-PINN optimizes a gate-weighted empirical energy together with boundary penalties:
+At stage $i$, Bio-PINN optimizes a gate-weighted empirical energy together with boundary penalties.

-where $\mathcal{E}^{(g)}_{\varepsilon,i}$ is a gated estimator of \eqref{eq:total-energy} evaluated on $\mathcal S_i$ .
+where $\mathcal{E}^{(g)}_{\varepsilon,i}$ is a gated estimator of \eqref{eq:total-energy} evaluated on $\mathcal S_i$.
 Training alternates between (i) several optimizer steps on $\mathcal{J}_i$ at fixed $\gamma_i$ and $\mathcal S_i$, (ii) advancing the gate level $\gamma_i$ based on objective progress, and (iii) updating $\mathcal S_i$ via UQ-R3.
-This staged loop couples where the model learns, via distance gating, with what it learns next, via uncertainty-driven sample reallocation, thereby providing a robust mechanism for resolving thin transition layers and tether microstructures.
+This staged loop couples where the model learns, through distance gating, with what it learns next, through uncertainty-driven sample reallocation, thereby providing a practical way to concentrate collocation effort on thin transition layers and tether microstructures as they emerge.